fecgov/fecfile-web-api/README.md

 ### Snyk security scanning

 A Snyk online account has been set up for FEC to monitor the FECFile Online GitHub repositories.
-The management of vulnerability alerts will be handled as a weekly rotating task performed by a developer who will log into the [Snyk Dashboard](https://app.snyk.io/invite/link/accept?invite=93042de6-4eca-4bb5-bf76-9c2e9f895e24&utm_source=link_invite&utm_medium=referral&utm_campaign=product-link-invite&from=link_invite) and perform the following tasks:
+The management of vulnerability alerts will be handled as a weekly rotating task performed by a developer who will log into the [Snyk Dashboard](https://app.snyk.io/org/fecfile/projects) (Invitation link [here](https://app.snyk.io/invite/link/accept?invite=93042de6-4eca-4bb5-bf76-9c2e9f895e24&utm_source=link_invite&utm_medium=referral&utm_campaign=product-link-invite&from=link_invite)) and perform the following tasks:

 1. Review the vulnerability reports for each of the FECFile Online GitHub repository.
 2. Write up a ticket (1 for each vulnerable package, ok to combine per package if multiple found on the same day) to remediate the vulnerability.